JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 </script>
 ```

-That can be used to build other paths in your application e.g., SignalR hub connection in javascript:
+That can be used to build other paths in your application e.g., SignalR hub connection in JavaScript:

 ```javascript
 // Abbreviated code